Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

-Making a yeast-risen sourdough loaf will automatically involve a long fermentation.
-Recipes for sourdough quick breads often involve sourdough just for flavor and other leavening agents such as baking powder and baking soda for a rise.
+Traditional sourdough bread recipes involve a long fermentation to achieve a good rise.
+As the popularity of sourdough resurges, however, many new recipes for sourdough quick breads have appeared.
+These recipes often involve sourdough just for flavor, while other leavening agents such as baking powder and baking soda are employed for a good rise.

 Neither of these methods is necessarily good or bad, but there are some benefits to a both long and short fermentation.

 Try some of these recipes when you’re a little short on time or need to use up extra sourdough starter:

 Long Fermentation Advantages:

 These more traditional recipes work well when you do not need to bake right away or want to enjoy the other benefits of fermented sourdough:

 Browse our complete list of sourdough recipes to find more short- and long-fermentation recipes that fit your schedule.